What to remember:

 - Hemorrhoids

-However, in the event of intense, persistent or unusual pain, do not try to self-diagnose.
-Consult your doctor, midwife or other qualified healthcare professional to answer your questions, provide assistance and provide care if necessary.
+However, if you experience severe, persistent, or unusual pain, do not self-diagnose.
+Consult your doctor, midwife, or other qualified healthcare professional to answer your questions, provide support, and provide care if necessary.

 What are the risks associated with constipation in pregnant women?

-Constipation during pregnancy goes well beyond simple discomfort and can pose potential health risks for the mother-to-be and the baby .
-It is important to be aware of these risks and take preventive measures to protect your well-being and that of your child.
-Here is a non-exhaustive list of the main risks associated with constipation during pregnancy.
+Constipation during pregnancy goes far beyond simple discomfort and can pose potential health risks to both the mother-to-be and the baby.
+It's important to be aware of these risks and take preventative measures to ensure your well-being and that of your child.
+Here is a non-exhaustive list of the main risks associated with constipation during pregnancy .

-First of all, abdominal discomfort and pain caused by constipation can make pregnancy less pleasant, thus impacting quality of life.
-Additionally, dehydration can be exacerbated by constipation.
-Indeed, the body of pregnant women has a higher than average need for water and constipation, by causing water retention in the stools and reducing the volume of fluid in the colon, aggravates this problem.
-Constipation can also lead to the development of hemorrhoids, enlarged veins around the anus and rectum, leading to unpleasant pain and itching during pregnancy.
+First, the discomfort and abdominal pain caused by constipation can make pregnancy less enjoyable, thus impacting quality of life.
+Furthermore, dehydration can be exacerbated by constipation.
+Pregnant women's bodies have a higher-than-average need for water, and constipation, by causing water retention in the stool and reducing the volume of fluid in the colon, aggravates this problem.
+Constipation can also promote the development of hemorrhoids, dilated veins around the anus and rectum, leading to unpleasant pain and itching during pregnancy.
 Finally, persistent constipation can lead to excessive straining during defecation, increasing the risk of perineal tears during childbirth.
 Constipation can also cause excessive muscle tension in this sensitive area.
-Overall, in the event of persistent symptoms, do not hesitate to consult a health professional for appropriate advice and rapid relief.
+Overall, if symptoms persist, do not hesitate to consult a healthcare professional for appropriate advice and rapid relief.

-What solutions to prevent and relieve constipation during pregnancy?
+What solutions are there to prevent and relieve constipation during pregnancy?

 Constipation during pregnancy can be avoided or alleviated with effective preventative measures.
-Here are some solutions to maintain optimal intestinal transit throughout your pregnancy:
+Here are some solutions to maintain optimal bowel movements throughout your pregnancy:

 1 - Adopt a balanced diet rich in fiber

-To have a diet rich in fiber and relieve your constipation, think about the famous five fruits and vegetables a day!
-Indeed, dietary fiber is essential for the proper functioning of the digestive system.
-So remember to include 30 to 35 g of fiber per day in your diet.
-To do this, eat enough foods rich in fiber such as fruits and vegetables (raw and cooked), whole grains, oilseeds (1 handful per day) and legumes.
+To eat a fiber-rich diet and relieve your constipation, consider eating five fruits and vegetables a day!
+Dietary fiber is essential for the proper functioning of the digestive system.
+So, consider including 30 to 35g of fiber in your diet per day.
+To do this, eat enough fiber-rich foods such as fruits and vegetables (raw and cooked), whole grains, oilseeds (1 handful per day), and legumes.

 2 - Ensure good hydration

-Although not routinely possible for all pregnant women, exercise is beneficial in many ways during pregnancy, including preventing constipation.
-Exercising stimulates intestinal transit by promoting muscle contractions in the intestine.
-Opt for activities tailored to your health and comfort level, such as walking, swimming or prenatal yoga.
-If necessary, do not hesitate to seek the advice of your doctor or gynecologist to ensure the compatibility of the practice with your situation.
+Although not always possible for all pregnant women, physical exercise is beneficial in many ways during pregnancy, including preventing constipation.
+Exercise stimulates bowel movements by promoting muscle contractions in the intestine.
+Choose activities that suit your health and comfort level, such as walking, swimming, or prenatal yoga.
+If necessary, don't hesitate to consult your doctor or gynecologist to ensure that the practice is suitable for your situation.

 Although some laxatives can be used occasionally to relieve constipation, it is best to avoid stimulant laxatives during pregnancy.
-Indeed, this type of laxatives (medications or plants) can cause uterine contractions, or even a miscarriage.
-Therefore, favor so-called “ballast” laxatives, which lead to an increase in hydration and volume of stools, or so-called “osmotic” laxatives, which increase the water concentration of stools.
-In general, during your pregnancy, be sure to seek medical advice systematically before using laxatives.
+This type of laxative (medicines or plants) can cause uterine contractions or even miscarriage.
+Therefore, choose so-called "bulk-forming" laxatives, which increase hydration and stool volume, or so-called "osmotic" laxatives, which increase the water concentration of the stool.
+Generally speaking, during your pregnancy, always seek medical advice before using laxatives.

-If you suffer from persistent constipation despite taking preventive measures, do not hesitate to talk to your doctor.
-He will be able to recommend solutions adapted to your situation and reassure you about the safety of natural remedies to use during pregnancy.
+If you experience persistent constipation despite taking preventative measures, don't hesitate to talk to your doctor.
+They can recommend solutions tailored to your situation and reassure you about the safety of natural remedies during pregnancy.

-To help you better understand constipation, here is a summary table of good behavior to follow:
+To help you better understand constipation, here is a summary table of good practices to adopt: